 This type of sink is relatively modern and it forms a unique vanity.
 It’s seated on a countertop and the countertop is fixed to a vanity base mounted on the floor.
 Like most vanities, it’s also fastened to the wall to provide stability.

 The vessel sink vanity requires a waste drain system and non-standard faucet.
-They are normally used in major bathroom renovations and in new home constructions.
-The faucets can be wall mounted or deck mounted on a pedestal.
+They are normally used in major bathroom renovations and new home constructions.
+The faucets can be wall-mounted or deck mounted on a pedestal.